Isaackmogaka/End-of-Phase-Project/README.md

 # Final Project

 ## By Isaac Mogaka
-- It basically illustrates how to intergrate both Javascript, HTML AND CSS to come up with solutions to problems in the tech world, by creating apps, softwares and even websites the help create solutions to those problems
+- It basically illustrates how to intergrate both Javascript, HTML AND CSS to come up with solutions to problems in the tech world, by creating apps, softwares and even websites that help create solutions to those problems
 ## Table of content
 - Description
 - Technologies used